Paws 'N Claws Veterinary Clinic

 Cat with Vaccines

-Rabies - Rabies is always fatal when contracted.
-Since there is no cure, prevention by vaccination is the only solution.
-Vaccination is extremely important and required by law, as rabies can be transmitted easily to humans.
-Dogs must be 16 weeks of age or older to receive their first rabies vaccination.
-This vaccination protects your pet for one year.
-All subsequent rabies boosters are valid for three years.
+Rabies is always fatal when contracted, since there is no cure, prevention by vaccination is the only solution.
+Vaccination against rabies is extremely important and required by law, as rabies can be transmitted easily to humans.
+Dogs must be at least 16 weeks of age or older to receive their first rabies vaccination.
+This vaccine protects your pet for one year, all subsequent rabies boosters are valid for 3 years.

-Bordetella - This vaccine protects against upper respiratory disease that is best described as bronchial pneumonia (kennel cough).
-We recommend a bordetella vaccination if your dog attends training classes, puppy kindergarten, goes to the dog park, is kenneled or goes to the groomers.
-Most groomers, kennels & training centers require this vaccination.
-It is available in injectable or intranasal form & requires two vaccinations 1 month apart to start then a booster is given every 6 months for dogs with high contact - day care, training, etc. Dogs that are kenneled a couple of times a year will be given a 1 year vaccine.
+This vaccine protects against upper respiratory disease that is best described as bronchial pneumonia (kennel cough).
+We recommend a Bordetella vaccine if your dog attends any social dog event such as training classes, puppy kindergarten, dog parks, boarding facilities, and grooming salons.
+Most groomers, kennels, and training centers require this vaccination.
+It's available in both an injectable or intranasal form and requires 2 vaccinations 1 month apart from each other to start; after that, a booster is given every 6 months for dogs with high contact, dogs with low contact can be given an annual vaccine.

-Leptospirosis - Given only on a case-by-case basis.
-This bacterial infection results from direct contact with infected urine, biting, or ingestion of infected meat, and it can be transmitted from pets to humans.
-Two vaccinations are required 1 month apart, then an annual booster is given.
+This bacterial infection results from direct contact with infected urine, bites, or ingestion of infected meat, and it can be transmitted from pets to humans.
+The vaccine is usually given on a case-by-case basis, 2 vaccinations are required 1 month apart from each other, after that, an annual booster is given.

-Distemper Combo This vaccination includes several viral agents important for the health of your pet.
-(Distemper, Rhinotracheitis & Calicivirus).
-The kitten series will be given at 8, 12, and 16 weeks.
-Boosters will be given annually until 3 years of age.
-After 3 years of age boosters will be given based on your cat's lifestyle.
+This vaccination includes several viral agents important for the health of your cat (Feline Viral Rhinotracheitis, Calicivirus, and Panleukopenia).
+The kitten series is given at 8, 12, and 16 weeks of age, then annual boosters will be given until the age of 3.
+After your cat turns 3 years old, boosters can be given based on their lifestyle.

-Feline Leukemia - Recommended in all outdoor cats, indoor/outdoor cats and indoor cats that have contact with outdoor cats.
-This vaccine is only to be given once your cat has tested negative for feline leukemia and has had no chance of re-exposure (outside unattended since test was negative and never vaccinated).
-Two vaccinations are required 1 month apart, then an annual booster is given.
+This is recommended for all outdoor cats, indoor/outdoor cats, and indoor cats that have contact with outdoor cats.
+This vaccine is only to be given after your cat has tested negative for feline leukemia and hasn't had a chance of re-exposure (left outside unattended since test was negative and never vaccinated).
+2 vaccinations are required a month apart from each other, then an annual booster can be given.